frank-xwang/InstanceDiffusion/README.md

 ## Disclaimer
 This repository represents a re-implementation of InstanceDiffusion conducted by the first author during his time at UC Berkeley.
-Minor performance discrepancies may exist (differences of ~1% in AP) compared to the results reported in the original paper.
+Minor performance discrepancies may exist compared to the results reported in the original paper.
 The goal of this repository is to replicate the original paper's findings and insights, primarily for academic and research purposes.

 ## Updates